-If there are any difficulties in obtaining notional valuations from the previous providers, then Options should instead arrive at notional valuations by assuming the monies would have enjoyed a return in line with the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, this was called the FTSE WMA Stock Market Income Total Return Index).
+If there are any difficulties in obtaining a notional valuation from the previous provider(s), then Options should arrive at a notional valuation by assuming his original pensions would have enjoyed a return in line with the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, this was called the FTSE WMA Stock Market Income Total Return Index) to the date of calculation.
 That is a reasonable proxy for the type of return that could have been achieved over the period in question.

-The sum of the notional values of Mr Q's existing plans if monies hadn't been transferred (established in line with the above) less the current value of the SIPP (as at the date of this final decision) is Mr Q's loss.
+Mr W's loss, if any, is the notional value of the previous plans' combined transfer values (established in line with the above) less the current value of his SIPP (also as at the date of my final decision).